mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

                 the model is overfitting a bit too much.
 Perhaps I should do this feature selection on my best xgb or lgbm model instead
-            -   Even with almost all of the same hyperparameters, except for the learning rate and number of trees I can only get to 7917
+            -   Even with almost all of the same hyperparameters, except for the learning rate and number of trees I can only get to 7917, why

     -   18/07/2022
         -   Rigorous ablations, trying to understand each factor that gives a